-Normal School day 1st-3rd period Shorten 4th period by 20 minutes Add 20 minutes to 5th period for 90 minute exam 3rd period exam 90 minutes

-4th period exam 90 minutes

-(Records time for teacher in the PM)

-1st period exam 90 minutes

-2nd period exam 90 minutes

-(Records time for teacher in the PM)
+Day 1 (Full School Day) Day 2 (Half Day) Day 3 (Half Day) Normal School day 1st-3rd period Shorten 4th period by 20 minutes Add 20 minutes to 5th period for 90 minute exam 3rd period exam 90 minutes 4th period exam 90 minutes (Records time for teacher in the PM) 1st period exam 90 minutes 2nd period exam 90 minutes (Records time for teacher in the PM)

-Conference Schedule Per Item 7 Above:
+Conference Schedule Per Item 7 Above: First TrimesterConference Day 11 half day of schoolAfternoon Conferences 12:30 to 3:30 P.M.Parent Teacher Conferences 4:30 to 7:30 P.M.

-First Trimester

-Conference Day 1

-1 half day of school

-Afternoon Conferences until Teacher day ends.

-Parent Teacher Conferences 4:00 to 7:00pm

-Second and Third Trimester
+Second and Third Trimester Second and Third Trimester

-Conference Day 1
+Conference Day 1 Conference Day 2

-Full day of school
+Full day of school Full day of school

-Parent Teacher Conferences 4:00

 Parent Teacher Conferences 4:00-7:00 P.M.

-Conference Day 2 Full day of school

 Parent Teacher Conferences 5:00-8:00 P.M.

+5 5

-- Formerly Half -Day for Parent Teacher Conferences. - Formerly January Full PD Day now 1⁄2 Day Student Instruction and Half Day PD High School Only - 14.
-180 student days of instruction and at least 1098 hours of instruction at all grade levels. - 15.
-There shall be 172 full student days of six (6) hours and fourteen (17) minutes maximum instructional time. - 16.
-There shall be 8 half student days of three (3) hours and twelve (12) minutes maximum instructional time.
-All of the half days shall be scheduled to start at the regular AM start time and will alternate between AM and PM schedule. - 17.
-PEEP and ECSE schedules shall not exceed what is required for other elementary teachers.
+14.One hundred-eighty (180) student days of instruction and at least one thousand ninety-eight (1098) hours of instruction at all grade levels.

+15. There shall be one hundred seventy-two (172) full student days of six (6) hours and fifteen (15) minutes maximum instructional time.

+16. There shall be eight (8) half student days of three (3) hours and twelve (12) minutes maximum instructional time.
+All of the half days shall be scheduled to start at the regular A.M. start time and will alternate between A.M. and P.M. schedule.

+17. PEEP and ECSE schedules shall not exceed what is required for other elementary teachers.
 If program requirement doesn't require all scheduled hours of instruction time may be substituted as "records days" and/or professional development.
-Home visits required to be conducted by the program shall be conducted during work hours prior to or following instructional days. - 19.
-Bargaining unit employee attendance and participation in "Literacy Night" shall be voluntary unless substituted as an "Open House" in accordance with Article 6 Section B. - 20.
-Recognizing their role as professional educators and the importance of developing relationships with their students and their families, bargaining unit employees are encouraged to attend "Ice Cream Socials and/ or "Meet and Greets" but, these events are regarded as voluntary unless substituted as an "Open House" in accordance with Article 6, Section B. - 21.
-Kindergarten Orientation shall occur once per year Principals will conduct one (1) AM Orientation Session during work hours or one (1) PM Orientation Session during PM work hours and one (1)
+Home visits required to be conducted by the program shall be conducted during work hours prior to or following instructional days.

+18. Bargaining unit employee attendance and participation in "Literacy Night" shall be voluntary unless substituted as an "Open House" in accordance with Article 6, Section B.

+19. "Ice Cream Socials and/ or "Meet and Greets" events are regarded as voluntary unless substituted as an "Open House" in accordance with Article 6, Section B.

+20. Kindergarten Orientation shall occur once per year - Principals will conduct one (1) A.M.
+Orientation Session during work hours or one (1) P.M.
+Orientation Session during P.M. work hours and one (1) Orientation Session of one and one-half (1.5) hours.
-Appendices 2017-2018

-Appendix 4 Permanent Agreement on Calendar

-Orientation Session (1.5 hrs.) between 5:00 pm - 7:30 pm will be conducted by Kindergarten teachers, for which compensatory time or compensation at curriculum rate of pay will be provided.
+21.An Orientation Session of one and one-half (1.5) hours between 5:00 P.M. - 7:30 P.M. will be conducted by Kindergarten teachers, for which compensatory time or compensation at curriculum rate of pay will be provided.
 If the District determines a second orientation session is needed it may be scheduled in May during work hours likewise conducted by the principal.